-Work in supportive atmosphere designed to help you achiever your goals and become a future leader in engineering.
-You’ll learn to think critically, solve problems creatively and communicate effectively as you progress through your undergraduate coursework.
-You’ll leave prepared to advance to the next level, whether that’s advancement into a graduate-level program or straight into the workforce.
+Undergraduate students work in a supportive atmosphere designed to help them achieve their goals and become future leaders in engineering.
+They learn to think critically, solve problems creatively and communicate effectively and leave prepared to advance to the next level, be it the workforce or a graduate program.

-Our graduate students have many opportunities to hone their skills within their chosen career path.
-Conduct research to address challenges, develop new products and help us reimagine possible.
-Work alongside renowned faculty members in innovative labs.
-Our graduate students have gone on to become faculty at other world-class academic institutions, have created start-up companies and have worked for Google, Amazon, Apple and more.
+Graduate students have many opportunities to hone their skills within their chosen career path.
+They conduct research to address challenges, develop new products and help reimagine what is possible while working alongside renowned faculty members in innovative labs.
+Graduate students have gone on to become faculty at other world-class academic institutions, have created start-up companies and have worked for Google, Amazon, Apple and other top companies.

-Don’t just take our word for it.
-Meet some of the graduate EECS students conducting ground-breaking research, and hear why they chose EECS at Mizzou. (link to grad student testimonials)
+Meet some of the graduate EECS students conducting ground-breaking research and hear why they chose EECS at Mizzou. (link to grad student testimonials)

 Leadership and Career Opportunities

 Discover new interests, develop professional skills and become leaders by participating in co-ops or internships, competition teams, student organizations and study abroad programs.

 Gain real-world experience before graduation with an internship.
 Mizzou Engineering’s Career Services provides resume workshops, interview prep and other resources to help students obtain co-ops or internships at top companies.

 Competition and Events

 Students regularly take part in hackathons and other competitive events across the globe.
 EECS students have won first place at the UM System’s Entrepreneur Quest (EQ) Student Accelerator Pitch Competition.
 They have also been finalists in Microsoft’s Imagine Cup World Competition and have attended the Grace Hopper Celebration of Women in Computing.